Nissan Z (RZ34): Production

 The production model Z was foreshadowed by the Z Proto concept, which was presented on September 15, 2020.
 The production version of the Z was unveiled on August 17, 2021, at New York City by Nissan's official YouTube channel, and the car was presented by Cody Walker (brother of Paul Walker).
-The production model comes in two trim levels: Z Sport (Fairlady Z Version S in Japan) and Z Performance (Fairlady Z Version ST in Japan).
-The production of the new Z, began in April 2022, sales to begin in June 2022.
-In April 2022, Nissan announced worldwide deliveries of the Z will be delayed until mid 2022, due to the impact of the supply parts.
+The production model was offered in two trim levels: Z Sport (Fairlady Z Version S in Japan) and Z Performance (Fairlady Z Version ST in Japan).
+Production of the new Z, began in April 2022, with sales set to begin in June 2022.
+However, in April 2022, Nissan announced that worldwide deliveries of the Z will be delayed until mid 2022, due to the impact of the supply parts.
+Deliveries began in late 2022.
+Nissan achieved 263 U.S. sales in fiscal year 2022 and 1,771 U.S. sales in fiscal year 2023, for a total of 2,034 Z units sold in the United states as of December 31, 2023.

-Nissan announced the Z will not be available for the European market including United Kingdom, due to strict emissions and noise regulations.
-The Z was sold only in the Japanese, North American, Australian and other non-european markets. pricing for the Japanese market announced in April 2022.
-The base version S (Sport version) starting at ¥5,241,500 (US$41,081 as of current exchange rates).
-The version ST (Performance version) starting at ¥6,462,500 (US$50,650 as of current exchange rates).
-United States pricings also announced, starting at US$41,015 for the Sport version, US$51,015 for the Performance version.
+Nissan announced that the Z would not be available for European markets including the United Kingdom, Ireland, Türkiye and Ukraine, due to strict emissions and noise regulations.
+The Z is only sold in the Japanese, North American, Australian, New Zealand, Southeast Asian, Middle Eastern (GCC countries) and Latin American markets.
+Pricing for the Japanese market Z was announced in April 2022, with the base version S (Sport version) starting at ¥5,241,500 (US$41,081 as of exchange rates at the time), and the version ST (Performance version) starting at ¥6,462,500 (US$50,650 as of exchange rates at the time).
+United States pricing was also announced, starting at US$41,015 for the Sport version, and US$51,015 for the Performance version.

 Z Proto Launch Edition

-After the unveiling of the Z, Nissan announced that a manual transmission-only launch edition will be introduced before the production model.
-Named the Z Proto Launch Edition, it will be limited to 240 units and have the same features as the Nissan Z Proto concept, including the black and yellow exterior color tone, bronze wheels with yellow brake calipers, black seats with yellow stitching and accents, and a yellow shift knob.
-The Z Proto Launch Edition also features yellow stitching throughout the cabin, suede and cloth door trim panels and Proto Spec badging.
-Japanese market pricing for the Proto spec announced, starting at ¥6,966,300 (US$54,599 as of current exchange rates). pricing for United States starts at US$54,015.
+Following the introduction of the Z, Nissan announced that a manual and automatic transmission launch edition will be on sale before the production model.
+Named the "Z Proto Spec Edition", it will be limited to 240 units and have the same features as the Nissan Z Proto concept, including the black and yellow exterior color tone, bronze wheels with yellow brake calipers, black seats with yellow stitching and accents, and a yellow shift knob.
+The Z Proto Launch Edition also featured yellow stitching throughout the cabin, suede and cloth door trim panels and Proto Spec badging.
+Japanese market pricing for the Z Proto spec starts at ¥6,966,300 (US$54,599 as of current exchange rates).
+Pricing for United States starts at US$54,015.